anagha-microsoft/ncr-mlops-hol/lab-guide/11-Configure-Release-Pipeline.md

 <hr>
 <br>

-50) Not how you can regenerate keys
+50) Note how you can regenerate keys
 ![dse2-51](../images/0001-release-51.png)
 <br>
 <hr>